 Install a Package:

-, and verify the installation by importing it in a Python script.pip install requests
+requests library using pip, and verify the installation by importing it in a Python script.pip install requests

 import requests